Change the common perspective on

 developmental aid, charity and trade.

-When you live in less developed parts of the world like Ghana, it is very expensive to live a healthy life.
+When you live in less developed parts of the Global South it is very expensive to live a healthy life.
 So, when you are poor, you are automatically convicted to live an unhealthy life.
 At Leap into Life we discovered ways to change that vicious circle.
 Not just for today, but more important, for the long term.

-Over the years, in close cooperation with the Dagomba tribe in the Northern Region of Ghana, we learnt how we as westerners can really make a difference in parts of the world where its inhabitants have different needs, habits and traditions.
+Until April 2022 we worked in close cooperation with the Dagomba tribe in the Northern Region of Ghana and learned how we as Westerners can really make a difference in parts of the world where its inhabitants have different needs, habits and traditions.

 Alignment tradition of sharing